UK Council for Psychotherapy

 London Counselling Services and Psychotherapy in London, Camden - guilty or wracked by guilt

-Unshaming Ourself - Bringing Our Shame, Guilt Out Of The Dark Can Help Alleviate Us From It Our guilt, shame, when shared and brought to light with self-compassion, self-forgiveness, has a healing transformative value (especially for those of us who are shy).
+Unshaming Ourself - Bringing Our Shame, Guilt Out Of The Dark Can Help Alleviate Us From It The recovery around shame can be about how do we live with it.
+And our guilt, shame, when shared and brought to light with self-compassion, self-forgiveness, has a healing transformative value (especially for those of us who are shy).
 Letting go of trying to get love from others as we give this to ourself may also help bring our shame to light.
 Believing we cause others to feel and behave the way they do can lead to self-criticism & blame.
 The therapy can allow the space to talk about, express, share, explore our own guilt, self-hatred and shame at our own pace - in its healthy & unhealthy aspects, so we don't have to feel so inadequate, are not so wracked with or wrapped up by our shame, guilt.
 Letting go, trying to control others, outcomes, can also release our core shame.
 When we let go of our guilt & shame (and unhelpful background voice, e.g. "Who do you think you are?"), through our sorrow, allowing room for reparation and restoration, we have the potential to feel more contented and thrive, boosting our esteem & confidence.
 Rediscovering the healthy side of being selfish, allowing out our tears, vulnerability, light-heartedness, playfulness, carefreeness, laughter, fun and our sense of humour, creativity, our healthy sex life, desires, passion, which may have got lost, buried, crushed or shamed, may also be important to us.
 Being genuinely proud of who we are and what we have done, in touch with our own values may matter to us.
 Beliefs (and messages - see also Unhelpful, Redundant, Inhibiting Rules, Loyalties, Oaths, Sacred Cows, Obligations, Duties, Taboos, Cultural Conventions) from our early life, when we weren't loved, seen, valued, understood or treated in the way we needed shape our shame.
 And holding inaccurate beliefs that we are inadequate, wrong, bad, undeserving, flawed at our core, as if we somehow aren't good enough can reinforce our shame.
 Yet there was nothing wrong with us - we were just made to feel that by others (and now maybe by ourself).
 Counselling & psychotherapy can support us in bringing our shame out of the shadows and into light having courage to face our shame (and maybe handing it back - that it is no longer ours to bear), healing this shame & any guilt that has surrounded us (including secrecy, silence, judgement, victimhood) - a place we no longer want to live from, so when we separate out our shame and bring our shame out of the dark we are able to live from our true identity, feel what we want to feel, gradually touch our emotions, change what we want to change, experience our emotional health.
 Learning how to heal core shame and give ourself the love and compassion we need may be the focus of work together.
 (Repeating the traditional Hawaiian internal prayer Ho'oponopono can be cleansing, when we take responsibility for everything in our life.)
 The therapy for shame also supports our competence and having a full range of feelings, risking intimate relationships.
 And through our self-compassion, authentic pride, our own personal power, being in our own inner authority with a sense of coherence, continuity, internal safety, embodying our self, feeling safe in our body, connected to our centre, we can recover our sense of self without suppressing guilt and shame anymore, so we have peace of mind.

 We are born shame-free.